DecOperations/dragoon/USER_GUIDE.md

    - Check if the DISPLAY environment variable is set correctly

 4. **Cannot connect via SSH:**

    - Verify the container is running: `docker ps`
    - Check if SSH service is running: `docker exec -it dragoon-kali service ssh status`

+5. **Registry publishing fails:**
+   - Ensure your API key is correct
+   - Check your internet connection
+   - Verify that the boxes.wtf API is accessible
+   - Check if your Dockerfile contains any syntax errors

 ### Getting Help